 Everybody’s got house fever in the spring and summer.
-You drive around town one Sunday "just looking," then before you know it, you find yourself closing on a 30-year mortgage with an adjustable rate and nothing down.
+You drive around town one Sunday “just looking” and before you know it, you find yourself closing on a 30-year mortgage with an adjustable rate and nothing down.
 Bad, bad idea.

-House fever will put you in the poor house quicker than anything.
-If you can afford a 15-year fixed-rate mortgage, with a down payment of at least 10% and a monthly payment of no more than 25% of your take-home pay, then you’re good to go.
+House fever is one of the quickest ways to move yourself into debt.
+If you can afford a 15-year fixed-rate mortgage with a down payment of at least 10% and a monthly payment of no more than 25% of your take-home pay, then you’re good to go.
 If not, save up and let the fever pass.

 3. Pricey Swimsuits

 Compared to mortgages and week-long vacations, a swimsuit can seem so . . . inexpensive.
 But that depends on where you’re buying your swimsuit.

 Unless you’ve got a hefty budget, there’s no need to spend hundreds of dollars on beach clothes you might wear a few times all year.
 You can still look trendy without the designer price.

 4. Iced Coffee

 While out running errands or shopping with friends, you might feel the need to stop and grab a delicious iced coffee.
 And with a coffee shop on every corner these days promoting fancy, handcrafted drinks, that’s easy to understand!

 I’m not saying to never buy a delicious coffee drink!
 If coffee’s your vice, allow yourself a little room in the budget so you can indulge guilt-free.
 Consider compiling all your errands into one day instead of three so you can truly enjoy your treat without busting your budget.

 5. Summer Sports Equipment